UMWEDU/umw-study-sync/_areas of study/applied-physics.md

 permalink: /study/areas/applied-physics/index.html
 published: true
 post_date: 2020-05-19 13:44:23
+wpcf-degree-awarded: '<span style="font-size: 12.0pt;">Students majoring in Applied Physics who complete all requirements earn the degree of Bachelor of Science (B.S.) in Physics.</span>'
 wpcf-value-proposition: >
   Are you filled with wonder about how the natural world works and want to be able